TBD54566975/web5-js/README.md

 The `create` method under the `did` object enables generation of DIDs for a supported set of DID Methods.
 The output is method-specific, and handles things like key generation and assembly of DID Documents that can be published to DID networks.

+> NOTE: You do not usually need to manually invoke this, as the `Web5.connect()` method already acquires a DID for the user (either by direct creation or connection to an identity agent app).

 ```javascript
 const myDid = await Web5.did.create('ion');
 ```